tabsdata/tutorials/README.md

 ## Tutorial 1: Pre-processing, Publishing and Subscribing a CSV (`t01_csv_pub_sub`)

-In this first tutorial, we’ll explore how Tabsdata enables Pub/Sub for Tables.
+In this first tutorial, we’ll explore how Tabsdata enables Pub/Sub for Tables using a CSV file input.

-We'll start by setting up the system and creating a publisher that reads data from a CSV file called `customers.csv` stored in an input directory in the local file system, and selects certain columns of interest from it.
-This data will be published as a table called `CUSTOMER_LEADS` within a collection called `CUSTOMERS` in the Tabsdata system.
+We will start by setting up Tabsdata and registering a publisher that reads data from a CSV file, selects some aspects of it, and publishes it as a table within the system.

-Next, we'll configure a subscriber to read data from this table and write it to an output directory on the local file system.
+Following that, we will register a subscriber that subscribes to this published table, and exports it to the file system in a JSON format.

-Finally, we'll implement automated data engineering using Tabsdata to streamline the propagation of changes in the input files to downstream users.
+We will then demonstrate that when the publisher is rerun to load new data, the subscriber automatically writes it to the external system.